 They made the flatbread, then wrapped it around some fresh arugula, tomatoes, and tofu.
 A surprisingly filling meal for so cheap.
 There are several vendors selling vegan options.

-Veganes Sommerfest (yearly all vegan market)
+Veganes Sommerfest (yearly vegan festival)

 While it’s unlikely you’ll catch this unless you come at the end of August, it’s still worth mentioning.